guaguanco127/br.freezex.1.0/MaxMSP Abstraction/README.md

 4. In the Max patch you are using, create an object called br.freezex.abs.1.0

-5. Alternatively, you could also create this inside of a bpatcher object and use all of the preset UI objects that are featured inside of the object.
+5. Alternatively, you could also create this inside of a bpatcher object and use all of the preset UI objects featured inside the abstraction.
 To do this, create a bpatcher object.
 Then, go inside of its inspector, select "choose" next to "Patcher File" and select the br.freezex.maxpat located within the same folder as your project.

 ## <a name="Use"></a>How To Use